 Sanctions.
-The Discovery Guide instructs arbitration panels to issue sanctions if any party fails to produce documents or information required by a written order, unless the panel finds that there is "substantial justification" for the failure to produce the documents or information.
+The Discovery Guide instructs arbitration panels to issue sanctions if any party fails to produce documents or information required by a written order, unless the panel 18 finds that there is "substantial justification" for the failure to produce the documents or information.
 The Discovery Guide gives wide discretion to address noncompliance with discovery orders.
-For example, the panel may make an adverse inference against a party or assess adjournment fees, forum fees, costs and expenses, and/or attorneys' fees caused by noncompliance.
+For example, the panel may make an adverse inference against a party or assess adjournment fees, forum fees, cost and expenses, and/or attorney's fees caused by noncompliance.
 In extraordinary cases, the Discovery Guide permits the panel to initiate a disciplinary referral against a registered entity or person who is a party or witness in the proceeding or may, pursuant to Rule 10305(b), dismiss a claim, defense, or proceeding with prejudice as a sanction for intentional failure to comply with an order of the arbitrator(s) if lesser sanctions have proven ineffective.

-(3) The Discovery Guide Is a Guideline
+The Discovery Guide Is a Guideline

-The NASD has agreed to notice and publication of the Discovery Guide pursuant to the requirements of Rule 19b-4 of the Act, although it does not believe that such notice and publication are required by the statute or SEC rules.
 As noted, the Discovery Guide will function as a guide for the parties and the arbitrator(s), and is intended to supplement The Arbitrator's Manual, which does not create any binding regulatory obligations.
 Further, the policies set forth in the Discovery Guide are discretionary and may be changed by the arbitrator(s).
 Moreover, the parties may agree to a voluntary exchange of documents in a manner that is different from that set forth in the Discovery Guide.